 Two full-time jobs that I resolved into one part-time job

 Jason’s history does not contain very specific data on his last names or the companies he worked for.
 In fact, his name is not real either, since it is a pseudonym that he uses for more than obvious reasons.
 However, other details of his tricks are known.
-Residing in the United States and having a full-time job that already earned him $75,000 per year, Jason wanted to earn some extra money
+Residing in the United States and having a full-time job that already earned him $75,000 per year, Jason wanted to earn some extra money.
+Especially when in this job he managed to complete his work in just 10 to 15 hours per week.

 At first, he considered the possibility of doing small jobs like freelance, but I ended up finding something better.
 Another similar job in software development with similar time requirements.
 And all this without the other company knowing that he worked for the other.